Medication Summary

 Tramadol (Ultram, Ryzolt, Rybix)

 Tramadol is a centrally acting analgesic for moderately severe pain.
-It inhibits ascending pain pathways, altering perception of and response to pain.
+It inhibits the ascending pain pathways, altering perception of and response to pain.
 It also inhibits reuptake of norepinephrine and serotonin.

 Meperidine (Demerol)